“Everything depends on inner change; when this has taken place, then, and only then does the world change.”

 - Fill out and return my Assessment form

-- Read and sign my Agreement
+- Read and sign my Agreement (link in Assessment Form)

 A good psychotherapy assessment allows you, in the space of a couple of sessions, to get to a place of clear understanding of how your difficulties are created, how they work and the kinds of tasks that might allow you to address them in psychotherapy.
 Many psychotherapies forego this formal assessment stage and you can spend ten or twenty sessions trying to get answers that my formal assessment may be able to provide in two sessions (on average).
 A thorough assessment helps you save precious time, energy and money in the long run and helps you with direction and focus in therapy.
 It can also tell you whether or not psychotherapy or counselling are appropriate ways to help you address your particular needs, and what other options might be more helpful.